ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks cluster ca create`
 {: #cs_cluster_ca_create}

-Create a new Certificate Authority (CA) for your cluster.
+Create a new certificate authority (CA) for your cluster.
 After the CA is created and new CA certificates are issued for components in your cluster, the API server of the cluster is automatically refreshed.
 {: shortdesc}

 After you run this command and before you run the `ibmcloud ks cluster ca rotate` command, follow the steps in [Rotating CA certificates in your cluster](/docs/containers?topic=containers-security#cert-rotate) to ensure that any tooling that uses certificates that are signed by the old CA is updated to use the new certificates and to update your worker nodes.